 CAC: I think our members will really appreciate your straight forward answers as often it is hard to know what is really going on outside of the news .
 Are there any publications or independent sources of information we can refer our members to so they can become better informed on the issues facing Mexico?

-MH: As a rule of thumb, you get what you pay for, so publications like the Wall Street Journal and the Economist are likely to provide people with better barometric readings than anything you see on a television screen these days.
-Our blogs are a great source of regularly updated information, and there are some great personal blogs out there too, written by expats who are living full-time in Mexico and publishing their experiences.
+MH: As a rule of thumb, you get what you pay for, so professional publications like the Wall Street Journal are likely to provide people with better barometric readings than anything you see on a television screen these days.
+Our blog is an excellent source of regularly-updated information, and there are some great personal blogs out there too, written by expats who are living full-time in Mexico and publishing their experiences.